WWE ThunderDome: Staging and production

-In creating the ThunderDome, WWE partnered with the full-service fan experience company, "The Famous Group".
-Inside the ThunderDome, drones, lasers, pyro, smoke, and projections were utilized to enhance the wrestlers' entrances on a level similar to that of pay-per-view productions pre-pandemic.
+In creating the ThunderDome, WWE partnered with a team of production companies including Quince Imaging and The Famous Group.
+Inside the ThunderDome, drones, lasers, pyro, smoke, and projections were utilized to enhance the wrestlers' entrances on a level similar to that of pay-per-view/livestreaming productions before the pandemic.
 WWE Executive Vice President of Television Production, Kevin Dunn, further noted that the company was able to "do things production-wise that we could never otherwise do" prior to the ThunderDome.
 Nearly 1,000 LED boards were installed to allow for rows and rows of virtual fans.
 Arena audio was also mixed with that of the virtual fans' chants.
 WWE's Senior Vice President of Event Technical Operations, Duncan Leslie, said they used what he called a "virtual audience mix" where they used fake crowd noise in the telecast and could unmute the virtual fans, but there was a slight delay.

 It was free of charge for fans to virtually attend the events, though they had to reserve their virtual seat ahead of time.
 The night of an event, fans joined during their allocated call time.
 WWE also took measures against fans who violated the terms of service (ToS), such as fans wearing or displaying controversial or offensive material, as well as wearing merchandise of other major professional wrestling promotions.
 The company immediately removed those violating the ToS from the livestream and banned those individuals from future shows.